Velir/dbt-ga4/README.md

     start_date: "YYYYMMDD" # Earliest date to load
     static_incremental_days: 3 # Number of days to scan and reprocess on each run
 ```
+See [Multi-Property Support](#multi-property-support) section for details on configuring multiple GA4 properties as a source.

 ## Optional Variables